ENCODE-DCC/encoded/src/encoded/docs/schema-changes.md

 Updating an existing schema
 ----------------

-There are two situations we need to consider when updating an existing schema:
+There are two situations we need to consider when updating an existing schema: (1) No update of the schema version (2) Schema version update

 ### No change on schema version

-* For some schema changes, there will be no change to the schema version.
-These will be some minor changes to the schema.
-One such example includes adding a new enum to an existing list of enums.
-Another example will be adding a new property to existing schemas.
+* Schema version should not to be updated if the change introduced is not going to cause a potential invalidation of the existing objects in the database.
+For example an addition of a new enum value to a list of existing enums can not cause schema invalidation, but will simply extend the list of potential values to choose from.

 **Follow the steps as outlined below**